dotnet/docs/docs/architecture/cloud-native/introduction.md

 ---
 # Introduction to cloud-native applications

-Another day, at the office, working on the next significant thing.
+Another day, at the office, working on "the next big thing."

 Your cellphone rings.
-It's your friendly recruiter - the one who calls your twice a day about new jobs.
+It's your friendly recruiter - the one who calls you twice a day about new jobs.

 But this time it's different: Start-up, equity, and plenty of funding.